Rape

 Introduction

-On the black day of 9th August 2024 India again witnessed Nirbhaya in the form of Abhaya.
-It
+On the black day of 9th August 2024, India again witnessed Nirbhaya in the form of Abhaya.
+It was the brutal rape and murder of a female trainee doctor of R.G.
+Kar Medical College, and the hospital in Kolkata is her workplace.
+It sparked debates and controversies about the

-where on an average 86 rape cases are registered every day and many remain unreported due
+effectiveness and credibility of women’s safety and sexual violence laws in India.
+The Nation, where on average 86 rape cases are registered every day and many remain unreported due to social stigma in society, faces significant challenges with only a 27.4 % conviction rate.

 entire nation.
-What happens next is again the public protests for some weeks, new criminal law
+What happens next is again the public protests for some weeks, a new criminal law with stricter provisions by the government and then the public forgets about that incident without any

-question rises whether these steps succeed in eroding rapes?
-Its answer lies in recent incident
+major change in the system, which leaves space for the recurrence of such crimes.
+However, the question arises whether these steps succeed in eradicating rapes?
+Its answer lies in the recent incident

-and rising NCRB Crime data.
+and the rising NCRB Crime data.

-of women, converting Laws of Rape as Rape of the Law itself because only drafting the law is
+of women, converting Laws of Rape as Rape of the Law itself, because only drafting the law is

 not going to erode these cases, we need a significant change in our cultural and educational

-system along with the proper implementation and prosecution by the authorities.
+system, along with the proper implementation and prosecution by the authorities.

 Legal Provisions or Amendments Proposed in the Bill: